sargas/2015-06-16-utoledo/reference.md

 protocol
 :   A set of rules that define how one computer communicates with another.
     Common protocols on the Internet include [HTTP](#http) and [SSH](#ssh).

+pull request
+:   A request that someone merge changes from your repository.

 remote
 :   (of a repository) A version control [repository](#repository) connected to another,